Mregussek/videostreaming/README.md

 Since I used only Python for streaming data, I have seen that this app sometimes losses data.
 For checking this up I have written scripts in bash.
 It runs correctly.
 My charger has low voltage to make RPi run correctly.
 Now I am using another one to keep it better.

-C++ Explanation:

 Python:
     For TCP in Python I have used 640x480 resolution.
 It can work without any problems.
     On the other hand UDP is set to 320x240 in order to send data properly.

+    Requirenments: (Here is my version which I used) cv2 (3.4.5.20)
+    base64
+    numpy (1.15.3)
+    zmq (17.1.2)
+    socket
+    netifaces (0.10.7)

     Possible bugs:
         1. Cannot open PiCamera by the 0 index.
         It may happen, because for this project I used OpenCV.
 Creating camera-like object by cv2.VideoCapture(0) don't recognize PiCamera so, you must enable it manually:

         sudo modprobe bcm2835-v4l2

-Bash Explanation:

 Written by Mateusz Rzeczyca.
 Student - AGH University of Science and Technology